-- 1. Keep security software up-to-date. - Maintain optimal security including anti-virus software, Microsoft\ Windows\ XP Service Pack 2, and Intel's built-in Execute Disable bit technology. - 3.
-Choose PCs that are designed for business, with performance enough to prevent security software from interfering with user computing tasks. - 4.
-Select a service provider who can help with security and remote computer support. - 5.
-Insist on PCs with Intel® Active Management Technology for better remote support. - 6.
-Protect business information with Intel® Matrix Storage Technology and a second hard drive. - Deploy PC-based VoIP to reduce costs and increase business efficiencies.
+- 1. Keep security software up-to-date. - Maintain optimal security including anti-virus software, Microsoft Windows XP Service Pack 2, and Intel's built-in Execute Disable bit technology. - Choose PCs that are designed for business, with performance enough to prevent security software from interfering with user computing tasks. - 4.
+Select a service provider who can help with security and remote computer support. - Insist on PCs with Intel® Active Management Technology for better remote support. - 6.
+Protect business information with Intel® Matrix Storage Technology and a second hard drive.